 A given situation might be talking to someone you just met, or walking alone on quiet though bright sunny day.
 While there is no overt reason for the building apprehension, a part of you “senses” the growing potential of threat, and you react.
 Frequently these are signs you perceive on a sub-cognitive level, signifying a lack of preparation to handle an anticipated situation (i.e. anxiety).
 This kind of instinctive fear not only signifies feeling a lack of security for which one may need to prepare, but also hints at the desire to avoid the test altogether.

-In essence, we often Fear what we are fearing or what we may yet fear.
+In essence, anxiety is where we often fear what we are fearing, or fear what we may yet have to fear.

 The reactions to the above situation may vary, from collecting yourself to brave the situation regardless of the unheeded warnings, to changing your course of action so as to avoid the potential conflict.
 What happens many times is that there are attempts made to rationalize these instinctive or intuitive fears.
 Very often there is a habit of ignoring that “little voice” or quiet ringing bell that goes off when something is wrong because there is no seeming concrete reason to be found for the sense of unease.
 Even more often is ignoring the warning because the potential of it being right and taking action is more painful to us than the danger.
 We are experiencing fear in the situation, but we also fear the choice and outcome if we acknowledge and act accordingly.